 For tests in this subclause, the input levels are measured at the antenna connectors and are referenced as the average power per receive antenna.
 The number of spatial streams under test shall be equal to the number of utilized transmitting STA antenna (output) ports and also equal to the number of utilized Device Under Test input ports.
 Each output port of the transmitting STA shall be connected through a cable to one input port of the Device Under Test.

+The requirements on receiver minimum input sensitivity (28.3.19.2), adjacent channel rejection (28.3.19.3) and nonadjacent channel rejection (28.3.19.4) apply to PPDUs that meet all the following conditions:

+STBC is not used

+0.8 us GI is used

+If the PPDU bandwidth is 20 MHz, BCC is used

+If the PPDU bandwidth is greater than 20 MHz, LDPC is used

+The PPDU is an HE SU PPDU

 Receiver minimum input sensitivity